Profile

 1. 1

-Give the chicken a good rinse and remove any stray feathers.
+Give the chicken a thorough wash and remove any stray feathers.

 2. 2

-Pat the chicken dry and make a cut along the breast or back, ideally down the breastbone to help it brown beautifully.
+Pat the chicken dry and make a cut along the breast or back, ideally down the breastbone to help it brown evenly.

 3. 3

-Press down gently to flatten the bird and rub salt all over the surface.
+Press the chicken down gently to flatten it slightly, then rub salt all over the skin.

 4. 4

-Mix the olive oil with chilli and your favourite roasting herbs, then smear this aromatic blend over the chicken.
+Mix the olive oil with the chilli and roasting herbs, then coat the chicken generously with this aromatic blend.

 5. 5

-Place the chicken in a large pan, skin side down, cover with a lid and weigh it down.
+Place the chicken in a large pan, skin-side down, cover with a lid and weigh it down with a heavy object.

 6. 6

-Cook for about 5 minutes, then turn the chicken over to brown the other side.
-Repeat this process 4 or 5 times until cooked through.
+Cook for about 5 minutes, then turn the chicken over to brown the other side, repeating this process 4 or 5 times until fully cooked.

 7. 7